Equivalence of continuous- and discrete-variable gate-based quantum computers with finite energy: Approximation error of circuit components

 \subsection{Proof of error of shear gate}

-Next, we provide a proof of Lemma~\ref{lemma:error-shear-gate}. \begin{proof} The trace distance between a state with the single-mode phase gate applied before and after the SSD--- where the single-mode phase gate is defined as $f(\hat q)=\frac{s}{2}\hat q^2$---is bounded by
+Next, we provide a proof of Lemma~\ref{lemma:error-shear-gate}. \begin{proof} The trace distance between a state with the single-mode shear gate applied before and after the SSD--- where the single-mode shear gate is defined as $f(\hat q)=\frac{s}{2}\hat q^2$---is bounded by

 \end{proof}